DavidMertz/RegEx_Puzzles/book.md

 pattern to that same sentinel.

-The two sentinels underscore and at-sign are used here, but some rare unicode codepoint in the astral plane—or even a private-use codepoint—could just as well be used instead if collision with the initial string were a concern.
+The two sentinels underscore and at-sign are used here, but some rare Unicode codepoint in the astral plane—or even a private-use codepoint—could just as well be used instead if collision with the initial string were a concern.

+\newpage

 ```python
 def let_count(c, s):